-The festive season in India is unlike any other sales window in the world.
-Black Friday in the US or Singles’ Day in China are massive, but they are single-day or week-long spikes.
-India’s festive arc stretches across two to three months, with multiple festivals across geographies – Ganesh Chaturthi in Maharashtra, Navratri in Gujarat, Durga Puja in Bengal, Diwali across the country, Christmas and New Year in metros, cramming a year of shopping into manic weeks and months.
+The Great Indian Cart Explosion: The festive season in India is unlike any other retail window in the world.
+Black Friday in the US or Singles’ Day in China are massive, but they are short bursts.
+India’s festive arc stretches across two to three months, layered with festivals across geographies – Ganesh Chaturthi in Maharashtra, Navratri in Gujarat, Durga Puja in Bengal, Diwali across the country, and Christmas in metros – cramming a year of shopping into manic weeks.

 - Distribution nodes need to be activated in Tier-2 and Tier-3 cities, where online demand has grown fastest.

-In short: festive demand is an earthquake.
-And the warehouse is the shock absorber.
+Retailers call it “demand.”
+Operators call it “mayhem.”
+In short: festive demand is an earthquake, and the warehouse is the shock absorber.

-Why?
-Because festive operations are not about storage.
+Festive operations are not about storage.
 They are about velocity and scalability.
+A warehouse in October is:

 - Infrastructure – High racking density, dock density (up to 1 dock per 6,000 sq ft in Grade-A parks), 35-40m wide turning radius for multi-axle trucks, and scalability options with temporary storage.